MatteoPerona/Finance-Interface/README.md

  import StockData as sd

-  # For Tables:
+  # For Yahoo Finance Filtered Ranking Tables:

   sd.getTopData(url)
   - the url entered must be a yfinance ranking table
-  ex: 'https://finance.yahoo.com/most-active' (this url is also the default value)
+  - ex: 'https://finance.yahoo.com/most-active' (this url is also the default value)
+  - create your own yfinance filters and enter the url to get data as csv

-  # For Realtime Ticker Data:
+  # For Realtime Stock Data:

   sd.lastStockPrice(ticker)
   - enter a ticker (string)